 In determining the severity of sanctions or corrective actions, factors such as the frequency and severity of the offense and any history of past discriminatory, harassing, or retaliatory conduct are relevant.
-A finding of discrimination, harassment that creates a hostile environment or results in a tangible employment or educational action, or sexual violence may be cause for disciplinary action up to and including the discharge of employees and the expulsion of students, in accordance with applicable University policies and procedures and collective bargaining agreements.
-A complete list of sanctions for students is available in the Student Code of Conduct.
+A finding of discrimination, harassment that creates a hostile environment or results in tangible employment or educational action, or sexual violence may be cause for disciplinary action up to and including the discharge of employees and the expulsion of students, in accordance with applicable University policies and procedures and collective bargaining agreements.
+The Student Code of Conduct has a complete list of student sanctions.

-This policy shall not be construed or applied to restrict academic freedom at the campuses of Montana State University, nor shall it be construed to restrict constitutionally protected expression, even though such expression may be offensive, unpleasant, or even hateful.
+This policy shall not be construed or applied to restrict academic freedom at the campuses of Montana State University, nor shall it be construed to limit constitutionally protected expression, even though such expression may be offensive, unpleasant, or even hateful.